Zweifel advances at state wrestling

 Watonga’s Joseph Jackson was pinned by Jaxson Eichhorn of Vinita in 3:03 in a Class 3A boys 182-pound feed-in match.
 Teammate Ernesto Duenez was 1-1 at 195 with a major decision over Jay’s Jed Hampton in the feed-in and being pinned by Kruz Goff of Blackwell in 1:43 in the quarterfinals.

-Saturday’s consolation semifinals are set for 2:45 p.m.
+The consolation semifinals are set for 2:45 p.m..
 The medal round (first and third) are set for 7:30 p.m.

 Enid didn’t have any placers a year ago at state but Chance Davis became the third EHS wrestler in the modern era to win a state individual championship in 2020.